If you’re looking for a simple hors d’oeuvres or appetizer recipe guaranteed to impress your guests, then these Ham and Pastry Bites are ideal.

 Optional make-ahead instructions

 If desired, make up to 2 hours ahead as follows.
 Prepare and cook the Ham & Pastry Bites as instructed.
 Remove from oven but leave on the cook trays.
 Turn off oven and close door.
 About 10 minutes before serving, put the trays of cooked Ham & Pastry Bites back in the oven for 3 – 5 minutes to warm up.
-If oven cooled completely then turn it to low heat before putting in the bites.
+If oven cooled completely then turn it to low heat before putting them back in to re-heat.